taventran/portfolio/README.md

 # Hello Visitor!

 My name is Taven Tran
-I am currently a SWE at JP Morgan.
+I am currently a SWE at JPMorgan.
 My past experiences include
 interning at JPMorgan and Halliburton.